treder/MVPA-Light/README.md

 Classification across time does not give insight into whether information is shared across different time points.
 For example, is the information that the classifier uses early in a trial (t=80 ms) the same that it uses later (t=300ms)?
 In time generalisation, this question is answered by training the classifier at a certain time point t.
 The classifer is then tested at the same time point t but it is also tested at all *other* time points in the trial [[King2014]](#King2014). `mv_classify_timextime` implements time generalisation.
 It returns a 2D matrix of classification performance, with performance calculated for each combination of training time point and testing time point. `mv_plot_2D` can be used to plot the result.

+#### Searchlight analysis

+Which features contribute most to classification performance?
+The answer to this question can be used to better interpret the data or to perform feature selection.
+To this end, `mv_searchlight` performs cross-validated classification for each feature separately.
+If there is a spatial structure in the features (e.g. neighbouring eletrodes, neighbouring voxels), groups of features rather than single features can be considered.
+The result is a classification performance measure for each feature.
+If the features are e.g. channels, the result can be plotted as a topography.

 #### Classifier performance metrics